Transparent dark purple Insurte logo

 Countries within the Schengen area include most EU countries, such as France, Germany, Italy, and Spain, as well as a few non-EU countries like Norway, Iceland, and Switzerland.

 However, it’s important to note that not all EU member states are part of the Schengen zone.
-For instance, Ireland is not part of the Schengen area, but it is in the EU.
+For instance, Ireland is not part of the Schengen area, but is in the EU.
 These non-Schengen areas have separate border policies.

 Schengen area countries are Austria, Belgium, Bulgaria, Croatia, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Norway, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, and Switzerland.